 You might also want to read author Denise Eide’s book, Uncovering the Logic of English, in which she presents the background and philosophy of the program as well as the methodology and charts of rules and patterns.

-Although training isn't required, some parents really want training and a deeper understanding of how the program works.
-To that end, author Denise Eide has created free video training.
+Although training isn't required, some parents and teachers really want training and a deeper understanding of how the program works.
+To that end, author Denise Eide has created optional video training.
 Videos can be accessed at https://www.logicofenglish.com/loe-training.
 This is extensive training that covers an introduction and overview of the methodology along with in-depth information on phonograms, spelling rules, spelling dictation, handwriting instruction, learning styles, morphology/vocabulary development, language development, reading research, phonemic awareness, and more.
-While the training is presented in segments that you can watch individually at your convenience, it adds up to full-day training course.
-An optional, downloadable manual to use alongside this course is available for $15.

 Essentials offers integrated language arts instruction based on research and thorough methodology.
 It can readily be used with students across a broad age span.
 Essentials does require some advance reading and preparation by parents or teachers, but it does not require training classes or other extensive teacher preparation.
 Once past introductory information about the program, you can teach most lessons without significant lesson prep time.
 That factor makes Essentials an especially practical choice for many parents who want to use this type of methodology.